ricuswar/git-github-dojo/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build
+## Build for Github Pages

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Run `ng build --prod --output-path docs --base-href "https://coenraadhuman.github.io/git-github-dojo/"` to build the project.
+The build artifacts will be stored in the `docs/` directory.

+Make a copy of index.hmtl and rename it to 404.html

+Push the files and folders within docs to your Github pages branch.

 ## Running unit tests